Click here for COVID-19 (coronavirus) advice for people living with psoriasis and psoriatic arthritis.

 - If you require additional care and support

 Everyone on the Shielded Patient List should already have been offered a COVID-19 vaccine in line with the priority ordering set by the Joint Committee on Vaccination and Immunisation (JCVI).
 If you have not yet received your first dose, please contact your GP or book your vaccination online here.
 If you have received your first dose, you should still ensure you take up your second dose of the vaccine when it is offered to you.
 Having two doses should further increase your level of protection.
+For some people who are immunosuppressed it may only be with your second dose that a significant immune response is triggered.

 The NHS Volunteer Responders programme remains available to help support those who need it.
 Volunteers can collect and deliver shopping, medication and other essential supplies, help with a regular, friendly phone call, and provide transport to and from medical appointments.
 Call 0808 196 3646 between 8am and 8pm, 7 days a week to self-refer or visit www.nhsvolunteerresponders.org.uk for further information.